sonictk/maya_python_c_extension/docs/getting_started.md

 !!! tip "Crossing the platforms"
-    On Linux, ``.pyd`` files will instead be ``.so`` files, and (I believe, but I can't be bothered to boot up my Macbook to check) on OSX, this will be ``.dylib`` files.
+    On Linux, ``.pyd`` files will instead be ``.so`` files, and (I believe, but I can't be bothered to boot up my Macbook to check) on OSX, these will be ``.dylib`` files.

-The main takeaway here is that _python modules are nothing special._ They're just libraries, loaded at run-time dynamically, that follow specific conventions that the Python interpreter relies on to be able to function the way it does.
+The main takeaway here is that _python modules are nothing special._ They're just libraries, loaded at run-time dynamically, that follow specific conventions the Python interpreter relies on to be able to function the way it does.

 Ok, so we know that a ``.pyd`` is essentially just a DLL.
 Cool.
 So how does the Python interpreter know where to look for our module when we type ``import foo_bar``?